somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/logstash.md

 ## Configuration

-Because Humio supports parts of the Elasticsearch insertion API, you can use the built-in `elasticsearch` output in the Logstash configuration.
+Because Humio supports parts of the ElasticSearch insertion API, you can use the built-in `elasticsearch` output in the Logstash configuration.